django-cms/django-cms/docs/introduction/toolbar.rst

 Visit your Polls page on your site, and you'll see a new *Polls* item in the toolbar.

-It gives you quick access to the list of Polls in the Admin, and gives you a shortcut for creating a new Poll.
+It gives you quick access to the list of Polls in the Admin, and gives you a short-cut for creating a new Poll.

 There's a lot more to django CMS toolbar classes than this - see